bartr/wsl/README.md

 ## Lagniappe (a little extra)

-The WSL and VS Code teams have done a great job at integrating the Linux developer experience.
+The WSL and VS Code teams have done a great job at integrating the Linux developer experience on Windows.
 Here are a few `tricks`

 - If you logged into GitHub from Windows, "it just works" in the VS Code terminal in WSL
   - Note that it does not work from an SSH terminal - you have to configure first
 - If you have the `az CLI` installed and logged in via Windows, "it just works" in WSL.
   - Just type `az account show` from your VS Code terminal in WSL
-  - Type `which az` and you'll notice that it runs from `/mnt/c/...`
+  - Type `which az` and you'll notice that it runs from `/mnt/c/Program Files/Microsoft SDKs/Azure/CLI2/wbin/az`
 - You can access your Windows host machine from `/mnt/c/..`
   - Try `cd /mnt/c/Users/$USER` (assuming you used the same user name)
 - Type `path` from your VS Code terminal to see all of the Windows paths mounted